Pablo Picasso (Spanish, 1881-1973), Family of Saltimbanques, oil on canvas, 83 x 90 inches. National Gallery of Art, Washington DC

 - Watch video on smarthistory.org about Rodin’s The Gates of Hell.
 LINK: https://www.khanacademy.org/humanities/becoming-modern/avant-garde-france/avant-garde-sculpture/v/rodin-the-gates-of-hell-1880-1917

 - Review ‘Japonisme’ (the influence of Japanese art on Western Europe) assigned in week #2.
-You should have read both of these essays already in week #2 with Impressionism.
-Remember: review artworks at the end of week #2’s powerpoint.
-Read essay: http://www.metmuseum.org/toah/hd/jpon/hd_jpon.htm.
-Essay about woodblock prints, known as ukiyo-e, that were collected by Western artists: http://www.metmuseum.org/toah/hd/laut/hd_laut.htm
+You should have read this essay already with Impressionism.
+Remember: you can review artworks at the end of week #2’s powerpoint.
+LINK: http://www.metmuseum.org/toah/hd/jpon/hd_jpon.htm.
+Read another Essay about woodblock prints, known as ukiyo-e, that were collected by Western artists: http://www.metmuseum.org/toah/hd/laut/hd_laut.htm

 Met Museum Assignment #1: Read over the entire assignment and information about the museum before your visit.
 Do the week’s Art Nouveau, Symbolism and Rodin readings before your visit.
-The Met Museum Assignment #1 contains a series of short answer questions and one short essay to be completed after visiting the Met Museum and seeing artworks in person that relate to the artists and styles discussed so far this semester.
-This assignment is due at the beginning of class next week with no exceptions, either neatly handwritten or typed.
+The Met Museum Assignment #1 contains 4 short answer questions to be completed after visiting the Met Museum and seeing artworks in person that relate to the artists and styles discussed so far this semester.
+This assignment is due typed, at the beginning of class next week with no exceptions.

 For class next week – summary of the 3 required things to do:

-- Read and take notes on Art Nouveau, Symbolism and Rodin.
+- Read and take notes on Art Nouveau, Symbolism, japonisme, and Rodin.
 Contribute one piece of information from your Art Nouveau notes into the class wiki.

-Remember / FYI: The powerpoint and wikis are always on Blackboard.
+Remember / FYI: The powerpoint and discussion boards or wikis are always on Blackboard.
 The Met Museum assignment #1 is available here (link above) and on Blackboard.

 Footnote in my Picasso analysis: [i] See John Richardson, A Life of Picasso: The Early Years, 1881-1906 (New York: Random House, 1991); and Fernande Olivier, Picasso and His Friends, translated by Jane Miller (New York: Appleton Century, 1965); see also Theodore Reff, “Harlequins, Saltimbanques, Clowns, and Fools” in Artforum vol. X, no. 2 (October 1971), 30-43.